Uniform bounds for norms of sums of independent random functions: Introduction

-The inequalities (\ref{eq:11})--(\ref{eq:22}) are useful for constructing statistical procedures provided that the following requirements are met. \begin{itemize} \item[(i)] {\em Explicit expression for $U_\psi(w,f)$.} Typically the bound $U_\psi(w,f)$ is directly involved in the construction of statistical procedures; thus it should be explicitly given. \item[(ii)] {\em Minimal assumptions on $\cW$.} This condition is dictated by a variety of problems where the inequalities (\ref{eq:11})-(\ref{eq:22}) can be applied.
-In particular, the sets $\cW$ may have a complicated structure [see, for instance, examples in Section~\ref{sec_examples}]. \item[(iii)] {\em Minimal assumptions on $f$}.
-The probability measure $\bP$ (and the expectation $\bE$) as well as the right hand sides of (\ref{eq:11})--(\ref{eq:22}) are determined by the density $f$.
-Therefore we want to establish (\ref{eq:11})--(\ref{eq:22}) under weak assumptions on $f$.
+The inequalities (\ref{eq:11}) and (\ref{eq:22}) are useful for constructing statistical procedures provided that the following requirements are met. \begin{enumerate}[(iii)] \item[(i)] \textit{Explicit expression for $U_\psi(w,f)$.} Typically, the bound $U_\psi(w,f)$ is directly involved in the construction of statistical procedures; thus, it should be explicitly given. \item[(ii)] \textit{Minimal assumptions on $\cW$.} This condition is dictated by a variety of problems where the inequalities (\ref{eq:11}) and (\ref{eq:22}) can be applied.
+In particular, the sets $\cW$ may have a complicated structure (see, e.g., examples in Section \ref{sec_examples}). \item[(iii)] \textit{Minimal assumptions on $f$}.
+The probability measure $\bP$ (and the expectation~$\bE$) as well as the right-hand sides of (\ref{eq:11}) and (\ref{eq:22}) are determined by the density $f$.
+Therefore, we want to establish (\ref{eq:11}) and (\ref{eq:22}) under weak assumptions on $f$.
 In particular, we would like to emphasize that all our results are established for the set of all probability densities uniformly bounded by a given constant.
-No regularity conditions are supposed. \item[(iv)] {\em Minimal assumptions on the distribution of $\e$.} If the process $\{\eta_w, w\in \cW\}$ is considered, then the probability measure $\bP$ (and the expectation $\bE$) is also determined by the distribution of $\e$.
-Therefore we would like to have (\ref{eq:11})--(\ref{eq:22}) under mild assumptions on this distribution.
-We will see that the function $g$ given in (\ref{eq:individual-prob}) depends on the distribution tail of $\e$. \end{itemize}
+No regularity conditions are supposed. \item[(iv)] \textit{Minimal assumptions on the distribution of $\e$.} If the process $\{\eta_w, w\in\cW\}$ is considered, then the probability measure $\bP$ (and the expectation~$\bE$) is also determined by the distribution of $\e$.
+Therefore, we would like to have (\ref{eq:11}) and (\ref{eq:22}) under mild assumptions on this distribution.
+We will see that the function $g$ given in (\ref{eq:individual-prob}) depends on the distribution tail of $\e$. \end{enumerate}